Kids Assistive Technology (KAT)

 - Hearing aids and devices

 - Assistive technology services such as the cost of an evaluation or training to use assistive technology are also eligible

 Assistance is not available through the program for instructional software, items such as air conditioners or purifiers, purchasing a vehicle, weighted vests, equipment used in therapy, monitors, medical items such as cochlear implants or medical supplies.
 Major home renovations such as adding a room or yard fencing to a home cannot be provided through the program.

 To qualify for the KAT Program the participant must:

 - Be birth up to 21 years of age

 - Have considered, applied for or exhausted other possible funding options.
-Visit our assistive technology funding page for further options. http://at.mo.gov/information-resources-publications/funding.html
+Visit our assistive technology funding page for further options -Funding Resources

 - Meet financial eligibility guidelines (family income at or below 300% of the Federal Poverty Guidelines)

-Please call before completing an application to inquire as to whether KAT grant funding is now available or if you are seeking funding for an item not mentioned in the examples above.
-To get an application form, determine eligibility requirements or to ask questions about the KAT program, contact Eileen at Missouri Assistive Technology via e-mail at firstname.lastname@example.org or call (800) 647-8557.
+Currently the funding cycle is closed.
+You can still submit the completed application.
+Please call our office if you are seeking funding for an item not mentioned in the examples above.
+If you have more questions or need a copy of the application mailed to you, contact Eileen at Missouri Assistive Technology via e-mail at firstname.lastname@example.org or call (800) 647-8557.